MEF-BDA503/pj-volorhan-1/index.md

 ## Week 3 (Oct 24)

-+ The data set that I propose to use in my project is German Credit Scoreing Data.
++ The data set that I propose to use in my project is German Credit Scoring Data.
 [Here](http://evds.tcmb.gov.tr/fame/webfactory/evdpw/rpt/36043.csv) is the data and my initial exploratory data analysis on it.

 + We decided on the groups.
 Our group name is **????** and other members are: